 THATAYAONE ‘TT’ BAPATI

 Before arriving at Abu Camp in 2009, TT worked at several other camps in Botswana’s Okavango Delta, his jobs ranging from waiter to maintenance worker, before he settled on being an elephant handler at Abu.
 His work inspires him as he loves learning from the elephants themselves and learning about the bush while out with them, to say nothing of appreciating their intelligence.
 Coming from Maun, Botswana, he uses his free time to read books on birds and animals, as well as to watch soccer and listen to reggae music.

 MICHAEL ‘MIKE’ MOHULATSI

-After joining the Abu team in 2011 as an elephant stable hand, Mike showed great promise and dedication to the elephant program.
-He quickly rose to elephant handler under Wellington’s training and has been a natural fit ever since.
+After joining the Abu team in 2011 as an elephant stable hand, Mike showed great promise and dedication to the elephant programme.
+He quickly rose to be an elephant handler under Wellington’s training and has been a natural fit ever since.
 In his spare time, this Maun, Botswana native most enjoys reading and playing soccer.

 TSHOLOFELO ‘TWO’ KAMASENA

 Born and raised in Maun, Botswana, Two has been working at Abu Camp since 2012.
 Previously, he travelled across the length and breadth of southern Africa learning about its amazing wildlife.
-He loves working with the Abu herd – in fact loves elephants in general – because of their intelligence and how responsive they are to training and education.
+He loves working with the Abu Herd – and elephants in general – because of their intelligence and how responsive they are to their training and education.
 In his free time, Two loves playing soccer and dancing, or just relaxing with family and friends.